mozilla/gcp-ingestion/docs/ingestion-beam/index.md

 Dataflow templates make a distinction between
 [runtime parameters that implement the `ValueProvider` interface](https://cloud.google.com/dataflow/docs/guides/templates/creating-templates#runtime-parameters-and-the-valueprovider-interface) and compile-time parameters which do not.
-All option can be specified at template compile time by passing command line flags, but runtime parameters can also be overridden when [executing the template](https://cloud.google.com/dataflow/docs/guides/templates/executing-templates#using-gcloud) via the `--parameters` flag.
+All options can be specified at template compile time by passing command line flags, but runtime parameters can also be overridden when [executing the template](https://cloud.google.com/dataflow/docs/guides/templates/executing-templates#using-gcloud) via the `--parameters` flag.